steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 submission is made, a message is placed in an SQS queue, which is then processed by the deposit services.

 ## File and Bytes Persistence
 PASS Core uses Amazon S3 to store submission-related documents and metadata.
-The Oxford Common File Layout (OCFL) is employed to organize these files, providing options for local disk storage or S3 bucket retention.
-The configuration of the File Service in PASS Core is done through environment variables.
+The OCFL is employed to organize these files, providing options for local disk storage or S3 bucket retention.
+The configuration of the File Service in PASS Core is done through environment variables that are set in the Systems Manager parameter store.

 ## Relational Database
 PASS Core uses Amazon RDS, specifically a PostgreSQL database, to store and manage data related to publications, submissions, grants, and policies.
 The RDS instance resides within the same VPC and is not publicly accessible.
 The EC2 instances running PASS Core communicate with the RDS instance over the VPC’s internal network.
-Security groups are configured to allow traffic between PASS Core and the RDS database, ensuring secure data access
+Security groups are configured to allow traffic between PASS Core and the RDS database, ensuring secure data access.

 ## Deposit Services
+Deposit Services are responsible for processing submission data from PASS Core and ensuring it is correctly formatted and packaged for deposit into external repositories.
+This involves transforming submission metadata and bundling content according to repository requirements.
+It is deployed as containerized applications using ECS Fargate.
+As described in the Application Architecture, Deposit services leverages SQS to handle the asynchronous processing of deposit tasks.
+When a submission is ready for deposit, PASS Core places a message in an SQS queue, which Deposit Services then pick up for processing.

 ## Publication Queue
+SQS publication queue serves as a decoupling mechanism between the PASS Core and Deposit Services.
+Submissions are processed asynchronously, resulting in a system that remains responsive and efficient.
+There are three queues that are used by the overall PASS environment: `deposit`, `submission`, and `submission-event`.